axellundeby/Power-Grid-Algorithm-/Svar.md

     # Description:

     I'm using the Kruskal's algorithm to find the MST.
 The most challenging part of this task was realizing that I needed the Union-Find data structure.
 Martin showed this in the lecture.
 After that, it went well.
+Kruskal's algorithm sorts all the edges from the least weight to the greatest, then selecting the smallest edges one by one, ensuring that the addition of each edge does not form a cycle.
+The process continues until a spanning tree is formed or all edges are considered.

 ## Task 2 - lca

     # Idea:

-    My idea was to use DFS to store a path from the root to a given node, I do this for the two given nodes.
-Then, I compare the paths to find the LCA (Lowest Common Ancestor).
+    My idea was to use DFS to store a path from the root to a given node in a helper method, I do this for the two given nodes.
+Then, I compare the paths to find the  Lowest Common Ancestor.

     # Description